 When a person first gets the hepatitis C virus, they experience an acute infection.
 The acute infection can last from weeks to months and may cause symptoms that range in severity.

 Some people “clear” the virus from their system and do not have further hepatitis C signs.
-Women are more likely to clear the hepatitis C virus, report the Hepatitis C Support Project.
+Women are more likely to clear the hepatitis C virus.

-While doctors are not sure why this is the case, it may be due to the higher levels of estrogen in females.
+Doctors are not sure why this is the case, but it may be due to the higher levels of estrogen in females.

-Hepatitis C rarely shows symptoms until it is more advanced.
-Often, the person may not know they have hepatitis C until they have a blood test for another condition and discover that their liver enzymes are higher than normal.
+Hepatitis C rarely causes symptoms until it is more advanced.
+Often, the person may not know they have hepatitis C until they have a blood test for another condition and discover that their liver enzymes are higher than expected.

 However, some symptoms of hepatitis C can include: